tenzoki/gblobs/docs/USAGE.md

 - **Compression:** All blobs are compressed on disk (gzip).
 - **Encryption:** Specify `--key` or provide a key to enable AES-256 store encryption.
 - **Stats:** The `stats` command summarizes blob counts and directory structure.
-- **Inspect:** The `inspect` command traverses all paths and displays metadata for all blobs, sorted by name.
+- **Inspect:** The `inspect` command traverses all paths and displays metadata for all blobs, sorted by name then ingestion time (newest first).
 - **File layout:** Each blob is stored as `<store>/<2chars>/<3chars>/<3chars>/<rest>.blob` for 3-level scalability.
 - **Metadata:** Stored in a sidecar `.meta` JSON file.
 - **Blobs are immutable:** New writes of the same data result in deduplication, not overwrites.